Dance Films Association is the catalyst for the production, presentation, and preservation of dance on camera.

 As of 1998, DFA began offering Post-Production Grants and Fiscal Sponsorship.
 Alongside an archive film library of more than 500 dance film works, it maintains a database of distributors and dance film/videos.
 In 2007, DFA initiated the Susan Braun Award: The Young Choreographers Initiative to encourage young dance filmmakers and in 2011 started Capturing Motion NYC, an annual high school student film competition with workshops aimed at teaching the art of capturing dance on film.
 Selected by a jury, the high school student’s films are presented at the Dance on Camera Festival, and the winning film screens alongside one of the main features at Lincoln Center.

 In 2011, Christy Park was appointed Executive Director.
 With a production background in television and film, she has bridged the film world and dance worlds to create more collaborative programs, enhancing DFA’s mission.
 The Films That Move initiative works with local partners to present ambitious year-round programming focused on films specifically geared for the chosen venue and theme around New York City’s 5 boroughs.
 DFA has worked with Alexander Street Press to create the Dance in Video database, culminating in an expansive library of dance on film for students worldwide.
-DFA hosts a Kickstarter curated page for dance films seeking funding, and the organization is embarking on its first dance film production, CUNNINGHAM, a cinematic 3D event.
+DFA hosts a Kickstarter curated page for dance films seeking funding, and in July 2011, DFA was awarded a Rockefeller Foundation New York City Cultural Innovation Fund grant in the amount of $250,000 to produce, market and distribute 3D/HD films of New York City dance companies.
+The project is the touchstone project of DFA’s Dance Film Productions initiative.
+The overarching goal of the initiative is to create funded opportunities for mid-level and established choreographers to collaborate with filmmakers on high quality film projects using HD and 3D technology.